phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 When analyzing this model, it tells us something about the attribute that make we survive.
 First is about gender and age, it actually is commonsense.
 In every incident, woman, the young and the old is always priority.
 They are the group which are more likely to receive a rescue boat than the male and adult.
 It may also explain why the Age value in the model has the coefficent at only 0.08 as not only the young being priority but also the old.

-Second is PClass, it highly recommend that if you book the higher class in a cusine, it is more likely that you will survived.
+Second is PClass, it highly recommend that if you book the higher class in a cuisine, it is more likely that you will survived.
 Perhaps, it happens as the higher class in a voyager is equiped with more emergency equipment that those from lower class, they have more chance to access rescue transportation than the other.

 V. Conclusion